-Aside from being an engineer, Diana is a metis with a small "m", a mixture of Algonquin, French, English, Scottish and Spanish ancestry.
-She is also an artist, and a musician.
-In the spring of 2016, one morning she woke up from a dream that had showed her the way to help Indigenous people by founding the Colouring It Forward project.
+Diana worked for 20 years as a water engineer and is also an artist, and a musician.
+In the spring of 2016, one morning Diana woke up from a dream that had showed her how to encourage reconnection with Indigenous culture by founding the Colouring It Forward project.

 COLOURING IT FORWARD